suyash-srivastava-dev/MT-Assignments/Blog/Blogs/Mar/IOT.md

 The LM7805 is a voltage regulator that outputs +5 volts

 ## Monitoring Unit
 This tier has two kinds of responsibilities.
 The first responsibility is to store the reading of the sensors and the environment type (determined by the computing unit) in the cloud database.
+The second responsibility is to generate an alert message to the monitoring and the rescue team, and the miner’s live location when the environment type is non-preferable.
+This tier has two kinds of responsibilities.
+The first responsibility is to store the reading of the sensors and the environment type (determined by the computing unit) in the cloud database.
 The